bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 if we require the token to be presented? ]]

-## Interaction Capabilities {#response-interact}
+## Interaction Modes {#response-interact}

 If the RC has indicated a [capability to interact with the RO in its request](#request-interact), and the AS has determined that interaction is both supported and necessary, the AS responds to the RC with any of the following values in the `interact` field of the response.
-There is no preference order for interaction capabilities in the response, and it is up to the RC to determine which ones to use.
+There is no preference order for interaction modes in the response, and it is up to the RC to determine which ones to use.
 All supported interaction methods are included in the same `interact` object.

+redirect
+: Redirect to an arbitrary URL. {{response-interact-redirect}}

+app
+: Launch of an application URL. {{response-interact-app}}

+callback
+: Callback to an RC URL after interaction is completed. {{response-interact-callback}}

+user_code
+: Display a short user code. {{response-interact-usercode}}

+Additional interaction mode responses can be defined in [a registry TBD](#IANA).

-The AS MUST NOT respond with any interaction capability that the RC did not indicate in its request.
-The AS MUST NOT respond with any interaction capability that the AS does not support.
+The AS MUST NOT respond with any interaction mode that the RC did not indicate in its request.
+The AS MUST NOT respond with any interaction mode that the AS does not support.
+Since interaction responses include secret or unique information, the AS SHOULD respond to each interaction mode only once in an ongoing request, particularly if the RC [modifies its request](#continue-modify).

 ### Redirection to an arbitrary URL {#response-interact-redirect}

-If the RC indicates that it can [redirect to an arbitrary URL](#request-interact-redirect) and the AS supports this capability for the RC's request, the AS responds with the "redirect" field, which is a string containing the URL to direct the RQ to.
+If the RC indicates that it can [redirect to an arbitrary URL](#request-interact-redirect) and the AS supports this mode for the RC's request, the AS responds with the "redirect" field, which is a string containing the URL to direct the RQ to.
 This URL MUST be unique for the request and MUST NOT contain any security-sensitive